cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/programming_pearls_2.rst

 Flexible array member
 =====================

-Flexible array member is a feature introduced in the C99 standard of the C programming language (in particular, in section §6.7.2.1, item 16, page 103).
+Flexible array member is a feature introduced in the C99 standard of the C programming language.
 It is a member of a struct, which is an array without a given dimension, and it must be the last member of such a struct, as in the following example::

    struct vectord {